 - Features box wrenches, flat screwdriver, Phillips head screwdrivers, oxygen tank wrench, carbide glass breaker, SIM card pick, cutting hook, socket drive adapter, bottle opener

 - 25 Year Limited Warranty

-What I didn’t love about the Leatherman Bracelet
+What I didn’t love about the Leatherman Survival Bracelet

 The Tread is quite the bracelet – but not in the best way.

-The band is 1.2 inches (3.05 cm) in width, weighs over 160 g with every link attached, and has a complete circumference of 8.56 inches (21.74 cm).
+The band is 1.2 inches (3.05 cm) in width, weighs over 160 g with all the Leatherman Tread links attached, and has a complete circumference of 8.56 inches (21.74 cm).
 It’s heavy, chunky, and won’t fit everyone well.
 My wrists are on the medium-small end, and I had to remove two of the 29 original links to get the bracelet to fit me properly.

 I use a bicycle every day during my daily commute, and the Tread proved to be more of a hindrance to my day than a benefit.
 The urban streets of Toronto are currently full of bumps and potholes, and riding over each one jostled the tool against my wrist and the base of my thumb.
 At the end of my 7 km bike ride to work, the bottom of my thumb always had a red mark from the links rubbing and bouncing against it.